ld-kerley/OpenUSD-proposals/proposals/usdshade-material-terminal/README.md

 root of the respective shaders graphs.
 This has so far been sufficient for the current rendering use cases, but we would like to broaden the scope of the supported rendering approaches.

-## Problem
 MaterialX does not have a node that directly corresponds to the UsdShade `Material` primitive.
 Instead it provides two nodes that output a `material` type.
 A `surfacematerial` node that takes a `surfaceshader` and `displacementshader` as input, and a `volumematerial` that has a `volumeshader` input.
 In MaterialX 1.38 the `surfacematerial` node interface only contained these inputs for surface and displacement, but in MaterialX 1.39 a third, `backsurfaceshader`, was added to the `surfacematerial` node.

+## Problem
-Directly supporting this new MaterialX `surfacematerial` input with the current UsdShade Material could suggest that we need need to update the USD schema to add an additional named terminal, incuring the usual complexity and support cost of schema changes.
-We are also not sure this will be the last such change.
-There are other ideas being discussed where it may be necessary to extend the material in different ways, including but not limited to the idea of supporting adding a material level ambient occlusion signal, or other properties that are not directly connected to physically based rendering.
+Directly supporting this new MaterialX `surfacematerial` input with the current UsdShade Material could suggest that we need to update the USD schema to add an additional terminal, incurring the usual complexity and support cost of schema changes, but we are also not sure that this will be the last such change.
+There are a number of other ideas being discussed where it may be necessary to extend the material in different ways.
+Some real time shading models would like to include ambient occlusion signal at the material level.
+There is an in progress proposal for MaterialX to add non-visual data to material definitions.
+This would be very similar in mechanism to the existing <aovoutput> proposal, where new elements are added to the `surfacematerial` node.
+If we want to add that, with the current setup that means we need to add ports for all of those to the UsdShadeMaterial.

+There is also strong interest for to be able to describe material layering, in both MaterialX and UsdShade.
+That is correct physical layering of materials (or "vertical layering" or "slabs" depending on who you ask) and that needs to include the entire material definition including non-visual properties.
+If we were to try to describe this in the current UsdShade schema, the layering would need to be defined over the UsdShade Material prim, which is not its business (its business is "what material does this renderer apply to this prim, and for what render purpose").

 ## Goal
 To make a compatible change to the existing UsdShade schema that will allow material system authors more flexibility